 This is especially the case if you’ve taken the opportunity to upgrade to the Smart POS (point of sale) way of doing business.
 People love giving gift cards.
 It’s a way to help loved ones discover new treasured favorite stores or to shop for the person in your life that already seems to have it all.

-Whether shoppers are looking for holiday gift giving ideas with gift cards, birthday greetings, graduation, or wedding gifts, you can have them covered by doing little more than installing a simple app on your Clover Station POS system.
+Whether shoppers are looking for holiday gift giving ideas with gift cards, birthday greetings, graduation, or wedding gifts, you can have them covered by doing little more than installing a simple app on your Clover Duo POS system.
 The Gift Card Program App for Clover and Clover Mini allows you to offer tangible or digital gift cards to your customers, so they can share their love of your store with their friends, family members, and other loved ones.

 Since this app is FREE, it’s a cinch to see how well gift cards are going to perform in your retail environment, and experience the many ways it can help your business thrive in the months ahead.